-Dave Raymond - Faculty Roundtable Speaker
+Dave Raymond - Virginia Cyber Range

 David Raymond, Ph.
 D. serves as Director of the Virginia Cyber Range and Deputy Director of Virginia Tech’s IT Security Office and Lab.
-He also teaches courses on networking and cyber security in the Virginia Tech Masters of Information Technology program.
+He also teaches courses on networking and cybersecurity in the Virginia Tech Masters of Information Technology program.
 David previously served on the faculty at West Point where he was an Associate Professor in the Department of Electrical Engineering and Computer Science and Director of Education Research in the Army Cyber Institute, an Army-level research and outreach center.
-He is co-author of On Cyber: Toward an Operational Art for Cyber Conflict and has published over 25 journal and conference papers in the areas of cyber operations, information assurance, secure wireless protocols, and online privacy.
+He is a co-author of On Cyber: Toward an Operational Art for Cyber Conflict and has published over 25 journal and conference papers in the areas of cyber operations, information assurance, secure wireless protocols, and online privacy.
 David speaks regularly at industry and academic conferences, to include Black Hat USA, RSA, Shmoocon, and the NATO Conference on Cyber Conflict.